 Everything I do is built around these three words: nurture then manage.

-We need to nurture ourselves in small, regular, sometimes creative ways before we can successfully implement plans and strategies to handle the stress in our lives.
+We need to nurture ourselves in small, regular, sometimes creative ways before we can successfully implement any plans or strategies to handle the stress in our lives.

 Why?
-Because when we’re stressed our emotional processes divert our brain’s resources.
-We end up starving the rational part of the brain that can take more considered decisions.
+Because when we’re stressed our emotions divert our brain’s resources.
+We end up starving the rational part of the brain that takes more considered decisions.

 Until our fight-or-flight response is reduced, trying to manage ourselves is like trying to turn down the oven in a kitchen that’s currently on fire; misguided, inefficient, and somebody’s gonna get burned.
 Luckily, self-compassion is our emotional fire-brigade.

-Building stress resilience through self-care involves the three areas of self-compassion which Dr Kristen Neff has identified; self-kindness, mindfulness and common humanity;
+Building stress resilience through self-care involves the three areas of self-compassion which Dr Kristen Neff has identified; self-kindness, mindfulness and common humanity.

 - Self-kindness: Being friendly, generous and considerate towards ourselves.
 Unlike numbing, which often leaves us feeling guilty, self-kindness and comfort leaves us feel restored, renewed and peaceful.

 - Mindfulness: Which can be summed up in one word: notice.
-By noticing our thoughts and how we feel, without being caught up or impressed, we can see that we are separate from our thoughts and emotions.
-Meditation is simply giving ourselves time and space to notice while we put physical distractions on hold.
+By noticing our thoughts and how we feel, without being caught up or impressed, we can see that we’re something separate from our thoughts and emotions.
+Meditation is simply giving ourselves the time and space to notice while we put our more usual distractions on hold.

 - Common humanity: Accepting that we’re only human, and that we’re not alone in being human.
 We all feel scared, a failure, too much or not enough in various areas of our lives.
-The shame of those feelings keeps us in isolation and disconnected from ourselves and others.
-Common humanity helps us to know that what we fear set us apart actually connects us to others through shared feelings and experiences.
+The shame of those feelings keeps us isolated and disconnected from ourselves and others.
+Common humanity helps us know that what we fear set us apart from others actually connects us to others through shared feelings and experiences.

 Life happens, and just keeps happening.
-I can share simple strategies to be more resilient when it does.
+I can share simple strategies to be kinder to ourselves when it does.